Florida Fishing Regulations

 Treble hooks are considered a "multiple hook" meaning two or more fishhooks bound together to comprise a single unit or any hook with a single shank and eye and two or more pointed ends, used to impale fish.
 The Florida Administrative Code (FAC) defines "multiple hook" in Chapter 68B-4.002(10).

 Reef fishing has special regulations for state waters and varies by area.
-Please visit FWC Reef Fish Gear Rules for details.

 The following types of nets may be used for recreational purposes in Florida waters: